Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 	https://github.com/aglab2/LiveSplitAutoSplitters

 Notes
-- This is only made for binary ROM hacks of the US version of SM64.
+- this is only made for binary ROM hacks of the US version of SM64.
 (Which is most hacks)
-- Only full game speedruns were in mind in making this.
+- only full game speedruns were in mind in making this.
 Stage RTA may not work well

 Changes
 - can use course labels instead of level id's e.g. [C1], [B1], or [WC].
 Can still use level id's if desired.
 	See the bottom of the readme for a complete list
-- can use multiple split conditions e.g. "get toad (20) and enter [C8]".
+- can now use multiple split conditions e.g. "get toad (20) and enter [C8]".
-- split conditions can be anywhere in the split name.
+- split conditions can now be anywhere in the split name.
 Previously had to be at the end
-- added option to split on grand stars that are a warp.
+- added the option to split on grand stars that are a warp.
 Useful for categories like Star Road 0/80 Star or Jammin' Journey 60 Star

 Small fixes
 - key splits no longer require a star count condition
-- skipping the split after collecting a star won't autosplit on level change
+- skipping a split after collecting a star won't autosplit on level change
 - fix for autosplitting not always working after water star/key animations

-- split on music change was removed for now

 Retained features
 - ability to split on final star, reset, key, star count, or level id